 As the total number of samples on the database topped 4 million — meaning that 5.5 per cent of the UK population now has their DNA held by the Government — officials acknowledged that 5,000 of those failed entries have never been loaded, so the full consequences of the failures are not known.

-Any time a company, non-profit organization or government provides a service or introduces a program that inspires divisive emotional reactions, issues with quality and efficiency only muddy the debate.
+It’s one thing if these errors simply make the system inefficient, but the implication of the wrong person is also possible, and that would be catastrophic for those involved.
+Any time a company, non-profit organization, or government provides a service or introduces a program that inspires divisive emotional reactions, issues with quality and efficiency only muddy the debate.
 Parliament will not be able to weigh the advantages and disadvantages of a national DNA registry if the office in charge cannot be be trusted to operate the database efficiently in the first place.
 This is the essence of process improvement and in particular process improvement consulting: understanding how data and decisions are integrated to get the best possible result.

 Likewise, your operation must be especially effective when working in controversial areas or promoting change.
 AccelaWork provides business consulting services in these areas; helping companies maximize the impact of their methodologies, so that critics and supporters can focus on true products and services rather than supposed issues in provider quality.